GovTechSG/seed-documentation/faqs/general-faq.md

 <details>
   <summary>What happens when the security of a Government Managed Device (GMD) is compromised?</summary>
-  SEED will contact the user to disconnect the device.
+  SEED will contact the user with the next steps.
+Affected user to cooperate with security analysts for investigation, containment and recovery.
-  Once the owner and manager approve, SEED will initiate a remote wipe.
-  > **Note**: The device must be powered on and connected to the internet for the wipe to succeed.
 </details>

 <details>